Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 **Connecting GitHub repository to Netlify**

-Head over to [Netlify website](https://www.netlify.com/ "Netlify site") and signup for an account.
+Head over to [Netlify website](https://www.netlify.com/ "Netlify site") and signup for a free account.
 Once you confirm your account and logged in, click on the **New site from Git** button at the top right of the screen.

 On the new page, select GitHub as your Git provider under the **Continuous Deployment** section and permit Netlify to use your account.